minalchoudhary1210-pixel/Excel-Project/README.md

 This project presents a complete **stock market analytics workflow** built using Excel, focusing on daily historical data for five of India’s most influential banking companies.
 It demonstrates the full lifecycle of analytics — **data cleaning, transformation, feature engineering, KPIs, pivot tables, and dashboard creation** — resulting in a fully interactive and insight-driven Excel dashboard.

-The analysis covers the five major banks shown across the dataset (page 4–8) :
+The analysis covers the five major banks shown across the dataset :

 * **HDFC Bank**
 * **ICICI Bank**